bids-standard/bids-specification/src/derivatives/imaging.md

 Segmentations may be defined in a volume (labeled voxels), a surface (labeled vertices) or a combined volume/surface space.

-If different segmentations coexist within the same folder of the BIDS structure, the [`seg-<label>` entity](../appendices/entities.md#segmentation) SHOULD be used for disambiguation.
+If different segmentations coexist within the same directory of the BIDS structure, the [`seg-<label>` entity](../appendices/entities.md#segmentation) SHOULD be used for disambiguation.